 - any other information deemed necessary by the clinician for diagnostic or planning purposes

-After a thorough consult, the clinician will provide helpful information and recommendations about the student’s concern(s).
+After a thorough consultation, the clinician will provide helpful information and recommendations about the student’s concern(s).

-You may be asked to return through an initial consult depending on when you were last seen at CAPS.
-Call 479-575-5276 and inform the front office staff of your situation; they will schedule the appropriate appointment.
+You may be asked to return through an Initial Consultation depending on when you were last seen at CAPS.
+You may call 479-575-5276 to speak with the front office staff about whether you will need an Initial Consultation or not.